s-ball/pyrbtree/README.md

 ## Disclaimer: alpha quality

-The project is currently a work in progress.
+The main classes are already well tested, but the `copy` method is still to be implemented.

 ## License